UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 The FTA's position at Corner 3 means it receives tax data from every single B2B and B2G invoice in real time.
 This is a fundamental shift from VAT returns (periodic self-reporting) to continuous transaction controls (CTC) — the UAE tax authority will know your invoice data before your buyer even receives it.

 What is an ASP?
-Why Must You Appoint One?
+How Fastlane Appoints One for You

-An Accredited Service Provider (ASP) is a certified intermediary that connects your invoicing system to the Peppol network and the FTA.
+An Accredited Service Provider (ASP) is a Ministry of Finance approved intermediary that connects your invoicing system to the Peppol network and the FTA.
 You cannot connect directly to the FTA's e-invoicing infrastructure — every business must route invoices through a certified ASP.

 Your ASP handles: converting your invoice data into PINT-AE XML, validating the invoice structure, generating and attaching the UUID, transmitting to the FTA (Corner 3) and onwards to your buyer's ASP (Corner 4), archiving invoice records for the required retention period, and providing electronic confirmations of delivery and FTA receipt.